 For higher power demand, increase the voltage accordingly, but keep in mind that current levels should remain below 100 A in the total circuitry [11].

-Once all of these parameters are clear, then you can estimate the capacity of the power bank by using this formula:
+Once all of these parameters are clear, then you can estimate the capacity of the power bank by using this formula.

 The next step is to choose a battery model and check its capacity (CCB) as well as the voltage (VB).
 With these two parameters you will be able to determine how many batteries you need to connect in parallel and how many in series.